quacksouls/lyf/doc/object.md

 ];
 ```

 > The database has not been updated since last year.
+Write a program to update
-Update the age of each pet.
+> the age of each pet.

 ## Objects and I/O